ELLIOT DALLEN TRUST

 What We Do

 In addition to holding fundraising events for the charity, we also really encourage people to raise money for the charity independently.
-Even better if you can do this whilst challenging yourself to do something outside of your comfort zone/ that you wouldn't usually do.
+Even better if you can do this whilst challenging yourself to do something that's outside of your comfort zone, that you wouldn't typically do.
 This was part of Elliot's wish; he wanted any legacy to encourage people to live full lives, to have adventures and to make the most of the time they have.

 We understand that some people will prefer to give their time rather than money.
-For example, you may wish to volunteer at a tree planting event which is being run by another organisation, in memory of Elliot.
+For example, you may wish to volunteer at a tree planting event in memory of Elliot.
+The Elliot Dallen Trust has partnered with other organisations to plant trees across London.
+Here's a photo from our most recent outing:

 If you aim to raise money or take charitable action in memory of Elliot then please do 'Make a Pledge' for the year ahead.
 Email us to let us know what you plan to do that year in memory of Elliot and we will post your pledge on our Pledge Wall.